Physics-informed neural network (PINN) modeling of charged particle multiplicity using the two-component framework in heavy-ion collisions: A comparison with data-driven neural networks: Result and discussions

 \section{Result and discussions}

 The input data distributions are shown in Fig. 1.
 An intrinsic non-uniformity is present in the data.
 In the Glauber model, events are sampled with a probability proportional to \( 2\pi b \, db \), so smaller \( b \) values are less probable than intermediate ones.
 The distribution peaks around $b \sim 2$ fm before dropping off due to the finite nuclear size.
-On account of the reduced number of events at small impact parameters ($b$), the $N_{\text{part}}$ distribution exhibits an exponential fall-off.
-The $N_{\text{coll}}$ and $N_{\text{ch}}$ are directly determined by the the $N_{\text{part}}$, therefore their distributions follow the same trend.
-Due to this, our model has fewer training samples in the high-$N_{\text{ch}}$ region.
+Since $N_{\text{part}}$, $N_{\text{coll}}$, and $N_{\text{ch}}$ are all governed by the collision geometry and centrality, their distributions exhibit similar centrality-dependent trends.
+Due to this, our neural-networks has fewer training samples in the high-$N_{\text{ch}}$ region.
 To handle this sparse-data regime, a PINN is a good choice.

 A total of $10^6$ minimum bias Zr+Zr collision events were simulated at $\sqrt{s_{NN}}=200$ GeV using the HYDJET++ model, assuming spherical nuclear configurations obtained from the density functional theory (DFT) calculations \cite{Xu:2021vpn}.
 Those events are selected that fall under the pseudorapidity cut $|\eta| < 0.5$.